|Colors:||Sable, blue, fawn, red, cream chocolate, cinnamon, tortoiseshell|

 |Temperament:||Active, curious, adaptable|

-No matter their type or color, Burmese are well-known for being playful and loveable cats.
-They can be quite vocal.
+No matter their type or color, Burmese are well-known for being playful, vocal, and loveable cats.
+Read on below to find out more!

 Burmese Kittens – Before You Buy…

 Burmese cats are best known for their playful and loveable attitude.
 They tend to stay kitten-like for a very long time, which many people find attractive.
 If you’re looking for a cat that will be playful and active, this is the breed for you.